Update on Taxation Dispute

 On 28 February 2019, the Court handed down a decision which held that the Scheme Administrator is not entitled to deduct the costs incurred by the Settlement Distribution Scheme (Scheme) from the interest which was earned on the settlement monies, in calculating the taxable income of the Scheme.

 If an appeal was to be successful, it would likely have the effect that the Scheme Administrator could make a further distribution to claimants, rather than paying that money to the ATO.
-In all the circumstances, we consider than an appeal is in the best interests of the claimants.

 For further information on the taxation dispute and decision of the Federal Court of Australia please refer to: